HashDrop/HashDrop/README.md

 ---

-### 3. Use your hash
+### 3. Get your hash

-HashDrop gives you a unique hash.
+HashDrop gives you a unique hash for your temporary file.

-For ChatGPT, simply provide the hash and tell ChatGPT to retrieve your file through HashDrop.

-You can then work with the contents of the file directly in your conversation.
+Keep this hash private.

+You can use it to access your file and, when using the ChatGPT integration, allow ChatGPT to retrieve the file.

 ---

+### 4. Use your file

+You can now use your temporary file for whatever you need.

+For ChatGPT, simply give ChatGPT your HashDrop hash and ask it to retrieve the file through HashDrop.

+You don't need to manually configure or interact with the underlying MCP service.

+---

-### 4. Upload another file
+### 5. Upload another file

 You don't need to manage multiple files.